Fail with class

 -

-instances, because they can't sensibly be defined with failure type restricted toString
+AlternativeorSemigroupinstances, because they can't sensibly be defined with failure type restricted toString.

 - Depends on